jgontrum/spacy-api-docker/README.md

 ## Usage

 ```
-curl http://localhost:5000/api --header 'content-type: application/json' --data '{text: "This is a text that I want to be analyzed."}' -X POST
+curl http://localhost:5000/api --header 'content-type: application/json' --data '{"text": "This is a text that I want to be analyzed."}' -X POST
 ```

 You'll receive a JSON in return: